digma-ai/digma-vscode-plugin/README.md

-# Digma Continuous Feedback
+# Digma agentic AI SRE

-Digma is VS Code extension for automatically identifying and fixing performance issues in your code.
-It enables developers to find the root cause of bottlenecks, scaling problems and query issues in the code.

-## Example of issues Digma detects automatically

-- Bottlenecks and concurrency anti-patterns
-- Query inefficiencies
-- Scaling problems
-- N+1 Selects
-- Performance regressions
+Autonomous identification, root cause analysis and remediation of code and infrastructure issues

 For more info check out our [website](https://digma.ai)